sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/tutorial.md

 ## Towards more complex expressions

 The expressions used in a `BIND` clause can combine arithmetics, boolean comparators, string operations, etc. as defined in [SPARQL 1.1](https://www.w3.org/TR/sparql11-query/#SparqlOps).
+Additionally, we provide a few extra functions that can